Creating a Learning culture is the foundation to join the 6% best performing organizations worldwide

 - Implement a variety of processes and tools, which stimulate and facilitate better performance through learning.

-Informal learning is thé big challenge when it comes to the well-known 70:20:10 principle.
+Informal learning is thé big challenge when it comes to developing a learning culture (think about the well-known 70:20:10 principle).
 How can we learn optimally from “on the job experience”?
 It's our goal to integrate learning and working into one!
 If you succeed in doing so, you automatically achieve Life Long Learning!

 With our SOL Pro section "Learning Culture" we focus ourselves on an international audience.
 Sharing knowledge and experience from different cultures in different countries.
 Learning from each other.
 We started with this Learning Culture section after developing a Massive Open Online Course (MOOC) named: The magic of a Learning Culture.
 We did this with participants from different SOL countries.